rafaelmartins/cmake-cmsis-stm32/README.md

 )
 ```

-The `DEVICE` parameter should contain the device definition for the microcontroller being used, as expected by the device headers.
+The `DEVICE` parameter should contain the device definition for the microcontroller being used, as expected by the device's headers.

 The `VERSION` parameter should point to a [`cmsis-stm32` release](https://github.com/rafaelmartins/cmsis-stm32/releases).

-The `LINKER_SCRIPT` must exist is not handled automatically by this project, it must be provided by the user.
-As we use the default startup scripts from `ST`, it is recommended to use linker scripts created by `STM32CubeMX`, because they define the variables expected by the startup scripts.
+The `LINKER_SCRIPT` must exist is not handled automatically by this project; it must be provided by the user.
+As we use the default startup scripts from `ST`, it is recommended to use linker scripts created by `STM32CubeMX` because they define the variables expected by the startup scripts.

-The `ADDITIONAL_OUTPUTS` parameters contains a space-separated list of formats to be generated, other than an `ELF` binary.
+The `ADDITIONAL_OUTPUTS` parameters contain a space-separated list of formats to be generated, other than a `ELF` binary.

 The `SHOW_SIZE` parameter enables showing the size of the binary after building them.